 - The 1973 Constitution further increased the membership of the Supreme Court to 15, with two divisions;

-- The process by which a Chief Justice and Associate Justices are appointed was changed under to grant the President (then, President Ferdinand Marcos) the sole authority to appoint members of the Supreme Court.
-There were five Chief Justices that were appointed under this provision.
+- The process by which a chief justice and associate justices are appointed was changed under to grant the president (Ferdinand Marcos during this time) the sole authority to appoint members of the Supreme Court.
+There were five chief justices that were appointed under this provision.

-Article VIII, sec.
-4 (2) of the Constitution explicitly provides for the cases that must be heard en banc and sec.
-4 (3) for cases that may be heard by divisions (Constitution, Art.
-VIII, sec.
-4, par.1).
+Article VIII, Section 4 (2) of the constitution explicitly provides for the cases that must be heard en banc, and Section 4 (3) for cases that may be heard by divisions.

 The Judiciary Reorganization Act of 1980 transferred the administrative supervision of all courts and their personnel from the Department of Justice to the Supreme Court.
-This was affirmed by Art.
-VIII, sec.
-6 of the 1987 Constitution.
-To effectively discharge this constitutional mandate, The Office of the Court Administrator (OCA) was created under Presidential Decree No. 828, as mended by Presidential Decree No. 842 (and its functions further strengthened by a Resolution of the Supreme Court En Bans dated October 24, 1996).
+This was affirmed by Article VIII, Section 6 of the 1987 Constitution.
+To effectively discharge this constitutional mandate, the Office of the Court Administrator (OCA) was created under Presidential Decree No. 828, as amended by Presidential Decree No. 842 (and its functions further strengthened by a resolution of the Supreme Court en banc dated October 24, 1996).
 Its principal function is the supervision and administration of the lower courts throughout the Philippines and all their personnel.
 It reports and recommends to the Supreme Court all actions that affect the lower court management.
-The OCA is headed by the Court Administrator, three Deputy Court Administrators, and three Assistant Court Administrators.
+The OCA is headed by the court administrator, three deputy court administrators, and three assistant court administrators.

-According to the 1987 Constitution, Art.
-VIII, sec.
-5, The Supreme Court exercises the following powers:
+According to the 1987 Constitution, Article VIII, Section 5, the Supreme Court exercises the following powers: